Earth Day Clean Up Poster

 • Memorial Park Playground: Councillor Jeff Knoll and the Film.ca Cinemas team will meet volunteers here and attend to the trails east of Sixth Line, south to River Oaks Boulevard East.

-• Munns Creek Park and Margot Street Park: Parks Ambassador David Stefan leads here.
+• Munns Creek Park and Margot Street Park: Parks Ambassador David Stefan leads here with everyone meeting at the entrance to Munns Creek Trail Park and trails on Munns Drive just northeast of River Oaks Public School.

 • Oxford Park: Michelle and Jeff Sholdice take good care of their neighbourhood.